INTERESTING FACTS ON SPACE STATIONS !!!

-The International Space Station is the largest manned object ever sent into Space.
+The International Space Station (ISS) is the largest manned object ever sent into Space.

 Gravity is what holds the International Space Station as it orbits around Earth.

-It serves as a science laboratory and a home to crews of astronauts and cosmonauts.
+The ISS acts as a science laboratory, and a home to crews of astronauts and cosmonauts.

 The International Space Station is powered by solar energy.

-In 1973, the United States launched its first Space Station, Skylab into orbit.
-Three crews visited Skylab between 1973 and 1974, staying for 28, 59, and 84 days at a time.
-After these visits, Skylab was left to decay, due to funding.
+In 1973, the United States launched it’s first Space Station, Skylab into orbit.
+Three crews visited Skylab between 1973 and 1974, staying for 28, 59 and 84 days at a time.
+After these visits, Skylab was left to decay, due to lack of funding.
 In July 1979, Skylab reentered Earth’s atmosphere and fell back to Earth, finding its way into the Indian Ocean, while some debris was also found in a sparsely populated area of Western Australia.

 In 1986, the Russians launched the Mir Space Station, which orbited Earth for 15 years.
 Mir was home to space travelers from many countries.
 It was a huge success, hosting more than 23,000 scientific experiments.